Monroe County Vehicle Impound Guide

 IMPORTANT: These fees accumulate daily.
 Delaying retrieval significantly increases the total cost.
 Act quickly!

-Contact the specific impound lot to confirm acceptable payment methods.
+Call the specific impound lot in advance to confirm acceptable payment methods.
 Most accept cash and major credit cards.
-Some may accept debit cards or offer limited payment plans.
+Some may accept money orders.

 Timeline